UPDATE, 7 July 2023: Lecanemab has received full, traditional FDA approval and is available to patients under the brand name Leqembi.

 Despite widely publicized reports of two deaths associated

-, there were no significant differences
+with the clinical trial, there were no significant differences

 between deaths in the placebo and lecanemab groups.